jdellithorpe/blueprints-ramcloud-graph/README.md

 blueprints-ramcloud-graph
 =========================

-A TinkerPop Blueprints implementation on top of RAMCloud
+A TinkerPop Blueprints implementation for RAMCloud

 Setup
 =====